 All food imported into New Zealand must be cleared by New Zealand Customs and MPI Biosecurity officers.
-The import process in New Zealand includes:
+The import process includes the following:

-- New Zealand importers are required to apply for the food to be imported by completing an Import Entry in: the Customs Trade Single Window or via a customs broker; then, - Once New Zealand Customs and MPI Biosecurity confirm that the food meets customs and biosecurity requirements, most foods are free to enter New Zealand.
-However, when the food requires food safety clearance: - Food safety clearance is managed by MPI Central Clearing House and Food Safety officers (FSOs); - Importers are required to send consignment information to the Central Clearing House; - Food products are inspected, sampled and tested by FSO; - Food Safety clearance is given either for further sampling or testing and/or released. - Non-compliant consignments are rejected; and - Once consignment is released, importer must ensure the imported food is stored and labeled properly.
+- New Zealand importers are required to complete an import entry in the Customs Trade Single Window or via a customs broker; then, - Once New Zealand Customs and MPI Biosecurity confirm that the food meets customs and biosecurity requirements, most foods are free to enter New Zealand.
+However, when the food requires food safety clearance importer need to do the following: - Send consignment information to the MPI Central Clearing House; - Food products are inspected, sampled and tested by MPI; - Food Safety clearance is given either for further sampling or testing and/or released; and - Once consignment is released, importer must ensure the imported food is stored and labeled properly.